Jonathan2251/lbd/_sources/asm.rst.txt

 .. _asm-f3:
 .. graphviz:: ../Fig/asm/asmDfdEx2.gv
-   :caption: Data flow in MatchAndEmitInstruction(), for instance: add $v1, $v0, $at"
+   :caption: Data flow in MatchAndEmitInstruction(), for instance: add $v1,
+             $v0, $at"

 .. _asm-f4:
 .. graphviz:: ../Fig/asm/asmDfdEx3.gv
-   :caption: Data flow in and between MatchAndEmitInstruction() and encodeInstruction(), for instance: add $v1, $v0, $at
+   :caption: Data flow between MatchAndEmitInstruction() and encodeInstruction(),
+             for instance: add $v1, $v0, $at

 MatchTable0 include all the possibile combinations of opcode and operands type.
 Even the assembly instruction of user input may pass Cpu0AsmParser in syntax check, the MatchAndEmitInstruction() still can be fail.
 For example, instruction "asm("move $3, $2);" can pass but "asm("move $3, $2, $1");" will fail.

+List flow of calling functions for Cpu0AsmParser as :numref:`asm-flow`.

+.. _asm-flow:
+.. graphviz:: ../Fig/asm/asmFlow.gv
+   :caption: Flow of calling functions for Cpu0AsmParser.

+- After ParseInstruction() and MatchAndEmitInstruction() will produce class MCInst.

+  - In MatchAndEmitInstruction(), assembly will call MCObjectStreamer::emitInstruction() for encoding to binary, reference :numref:`genobj-f11`.

 Code list and some detail functions explanation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~